-Alfie Boe, who was born in Blackpool and grew up in Fleetwood, has been actively supporting the hospice for the past six years.
+Alfie Boe, who was born in Blackpool and grew up in Fleetwood, has been actively supporting the hospice for a number of years.
 He does all sorts of things for us, from promoting our events to sending personal messages of support to patients and staff, and of course he raised a huge amount of money for us at his Homecoming concert in June 2018.

 Thanks to Alfie we have been included in national BBC Music Day and on regional television and radio programmes; we have had tickets to auction to raise funds, advertisements in his tour programmes, bucket collections at his local concerts and have appeared in more than one promotional video.